Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-The reasons we do so are as follows.
-By using the Einstein relationship, we can find that $\frac{D(r)\partial\beta G(r)}{\partial r}$ in the last term of the eq.(\ref{eq:3.3}) becomes as $\frac{\partial G(r)}{\gamma\partial r}$, which is the negative of the driving force in the Langevin equation (\ref{eq:3.2}) and should be finite.
-Thus, under the small diffusion coefficient limit, the first term in eq.(\ref{eq:3.3}) will be much larger than the last term, and we can then ignore the last term to obtain the eq.(\ref{eq:3.16}).

-From the path integral formulation, we can see that the different paths contribute a different weight, which is on the exponential.
-This indicates that the dominant path has the largest weight, which can be significantly larger than the weights of the other paths.
+From Eq.(\ref{eq:3.1}), we can see that the different paths contribute to different weights, which are on the exponentials.
+This indicates that the dominant path has the largest weight, which can be significantly larger than the weights of the other paths due to the exponential suppression in the weight of the other paths.
 Thus, we can just consider the contributions of dominant path.
-The dominant path should obey the Euler-Lagrangian equation: \be \frac{d}{dt}\frac{\partial L}{\partial\dot{r}}-\frac{\partial L}{\partial r}=0. \ee
+The dominant path should obey the Euler-Lagrangian equation from the maximization of the weights or minimization of the action: \be \frac{d}{dt}\frac{\partial L}{\partial\dot{r}}-\frac{\partial L}{\partial r}=0. \ee